-Bordeaux-Begles v Leicester (Sat)
+Leicester win at Bordeaux to extend run

-Champions Cup: Bordeaux-Begles v Leicester Tigers
+Heineken Champions Cup: Bordeaux-Begles 13-16 Leicester Tigers - Visitors extend winning start to season

 Last updated on .From the section Rugby Union

-Bordeaux-Begles, who lead the Top 14, include former Northampton number eight Louis Picamoles in their starting XV, with Francois Trinh-Duc at fly-half.
+Bordeaux scrum-half Lucu capitalised on Ford's miskick to edge Bordeaux into the lead.

-Giant Tonga prop Ben Tameifuna, who weighs more than 23 stone, starts in the front row.
+But the former England fly-half regained his rhythm to strike his next two attempts over the posts and hand Steve Borthwick's side the win.

-Leicester will play Bordeaux-Begles and Irish side Connacht home and away in their four-match pool campaign.
+Leicester will host Bordeaux and face Irish side Connacht home and away in their remaining games in Pool B.

 Bordeaux-Begles: Ducucing; Mori, Duie, Moefana, Lam; Trinh-Duc, Lucu; Poirot (capt), Maynadier, Tameifuna, Douglas, Jolmes, Woki, Vergnes, Picamoles.